marvelous-comics/project_ADAELE/README.md

 	- Data cleaning
 	- Analysis of the data:
 		- Behavior (good, evil) analysis and plots
-	- Created reusable code for ploting
+		- Plots for famousness analysis